acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * setup_certs.sh: creates self-signed certificates (CA and server), keystore, and truststore for use by core platform components.
+* This folder is also used to stage user-provided certs to be used in Acumos platform deployment.

-In AIO/docker/acumos:
+In AIO/docker:

 * docker-compose yaml files and deployment script for Acumos core components.

-In AIO/certs:

-* setup_certs.sh: script to create self-signed CA and server certs.
-* This folder is also used to stage user-provided certs to be used in Acumos platform deployment.

 In AIO/docker-engine: